The growing interest in exercise and sports has made knee injuries increasingly common.

 Risks of Having Surgery

-Knee arthroscopy is commonly performed and generally safe.
+Knee arthroscopy is generally very safe.
 However, surgery always has risks.
-Though not common, sometimes complications occur such as:
+The risks associated with knee arthroscopy include:

 • Infection of the surgical wounds